 During fiscal year 2019, the EGOP transitioned from a pay-as-you-go OPEB plan to a prefunding arrangement where assets are accumulated in a qualifying trust and benefits are paid from that trust.
+The transition resulted in a significant increase to the discount rate from 3.6 percent to 6.0 percent.
 This change would be reflected in the June 30, 2020 reporting period due to the one year lookback on OPEB measurement.